harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-update-function-memory.md

 ## Uses

 <details>
-<summary>View the uses of the experiment</summary>
+<summary>View the uses of the fault</summary>
 <div>
-Hitting a memory litmus is a very common and frequent scenario we find with lambda functions that can slow down the service and impacts their delivery.
+Hitting a memory limit is a very common and frequent scenario we find with lambda functions that can slow down the service and impacts their delivery.
 Such scenarios can still occur despite whatever availability aids AWS provides or we determine.

 Running out of memory due to a smaller limit interrupts the flow of the given function.
-So this category of chaos experiment helps you to build immunity on the application undergoing any such scenarios.
+So this category of chaos fault helps you to build immunity on the application undergoing any such scenarios.
 </div>
 </details>